MicrosoftDocs/learn/learn-pr/azure/microservices-architecture/includes/2-monolith-microservices.md

 A microservice is small enough that a single small team of developers can write and maintain it.
 Because services can be deployed independently, a team can update an existing service without rebuilding and redeploying the entire application.

-Each service is typically responsible for it's own data.
-It's data structure is isolated, so that upgrades or changes to schema aren't dependant on other services.
-Requests for data typically is handled through API's, and provide a well-defined and consistent access model, hiding internal implementation details from service consumers.
+Each service is typically responsible for its own data.
+Its data structure is isolated, so that upgrades or changes to schema aren't dependent on other services.
+Requests for data typically are handled through APIs, and provide a well-defined and consistent access model, hiding internal implementation details from service consumers.

-Because each service is independent, they can leverage different technology stacks, frameworks, and SDK's.
+Because each service is independent, they can leverage different technology stacks, frameworks, and SDKs.
 It's common to see services rely on REST calls for service-to-service communication using well-defined APIs instead of RPC or other custom communication methods.

 Microservice architectures are technology agnostic, but you will often see containers or serverless technologies used for their implementation.
 Continuous deployment and continuous integration (CI/CD) is frequently used to increase the speed and quality of development activities.